"An authentic faith always implies a deep desire to change the world." -Pope Francis, Homily on March 1, 2014 in the Church of Gesu

 Interfaith Toolkit for a Faithful Budget

-Congress is preparing for critical budget decisions this fall; budget decisions that have to pass both the House and the Senate.
-Members of Congress need to hear from concerned constituents this August when Members are home in their districts and again this fall in order to stand strong against cuts to crucial programs.
+Congress is preparing for critical budget decisions this winter; budget decisions that have to pass both the House and the Senate.
+Members of Congress need to hear from concerned constituents in order to stand strong against cuts to crucial programs.

 This toolkit, developed by the Interfaith Immigration Coalition, will tell you the why and the how.
 (To learn more about our 2017 Faithful Budget, visit our Faithful Budget Page.)

 The Washington Inter-Religious Staff Community, of which NAC is a member, has put together an Interfaith Toolkit on Human Trafficking to educate individuals and members of parishes and organizations and then to help them mobilize and put an end to human trafficking.